Skip to main content

 Capture a website — extract screenshots, design tokens, fonts, assets, and animations for video production:

 The capture command extracts everything an AI agent needs to understand a website’s visual identity: viewport screenshots at every scroll depth, color palette (pixel-sampled + DOM computed), font files, images with semantic names, SVGs, Lottie animations, video previews, WebGL shaders, visible text, and page structure.Output is a self-contained directory with a CLAUDE.md file that any AI agent can read to understand the captured site.
-Used by the /website-to-hyperframes skill as step 1 of the video production pipeline.Set GEMINI_API_KEY in a .env file for AI-powered image descriptions via Gemini vision (~$0.001/image).
+Used by the /product-launch-video workflow as step 1 of the video production pipeline.Set GEMINI_API_KEY in a .env file for AI-powered image descriptions via Gemini vision (~$0.001/image), or set OPENROUTER_API_KEY to use any vision model through OpenRouter instead (takes priority if both are set; override the model with HYPERFRAMES_OPENROUTER_MODEL).
 See the Website to Video guide for details.

 hyperframes auth